 Just because you don’t have an unlimited budget doesn’t mean you can’t volunteer abroad for a semester.
-That was me — looking to travel the world for a semester as a recent college graduate who didn't have money to burn, but still wanted to do a lot of traveling.
+That was me — looking to travel the world for a semester as a recent college graduate who didn't have money to burn but still wanted to do a lot of traveling.
 I'm so glad I found ILP who had an affordable program (and more affordable countries) that let me travel around on a budget.

-Every semester, ILP sends hundreds of college-aged volunteers to teach and make a difference in countries all of the world.
+Every semester, ILP sends hundreds of college-aged volunteers to teach and make a difference in countries all over the world.
 While we really can’t pick favorites when it comes to our countries, we can pick out which ones are going to be the least expensive to travel around and live in.